craftheon/nextion/README.md

-# sparrow
+# nextion
-Sparrow is a lightweight and simple website building tool based on Notion.
+Nextion is a lightweight and simple website building tool based on Notion.